-A copy of the information page of your passport, including the most recent entry stamp is required for the applicant and for all others who are named on the application.
+As with the other residency statuses, you and all others named on the application must provide copies of the information pages on your passports, including the most recent entry stamp.
 Passports need to be valid for a minimum of 6 months from the time of application.
-You and all applicants will need certified copies of your individual birth certificates and (if applicable) your marriage certificates.
+You will also need certified copies of your individual birth certificates and (if applicable) your marriage certificates.

 FBI Background Check

+Seeing a trend here?
 You will also need to submit fingerprints to the FBI and receive an FBI Background Check Report.
-This will be explained to you by the company that is assisting you with your residency process.

 Help With The Paperwork

 - You can acquire proof of pension from the agency providing your pension, like the Social Security Administration.

 - If you don’t have the original, you can order and purchase your birth certificate from your state’s Department of Vital Statistics, or you can order them through VitalChek (U.S. applicants only).
 Marriage certificates can be ordered in the same way.

 - For Resident Investor status, the proof of investment must be produced in Costa Rica by the accountant of the company you’ve invested in.
 Or if you’ve privately purchased a home, a legal professional accountant.

 Costa Rica Immigration and Moving Experts can assist you with the gathering of all paperwork, including the FBI Background Check and the apostilling process.
 We have been assisting individuals and families with their residency/legal status here in Costa Rica for over 15 years.

 In contrast, many individuals and families move here and spend many years as “perpetual tourists.”